-- 1. Evaluation by a specialist qualified to make the diagnosis, at the student's expense and in the student's community. - 2.
+- Evaluation by a specialist qualified to make the diagnosis, at the student's expense and in the student's community. - 2.
 When the evaluation process is complete and a diagnosis made, a letter must be generated to the DC from the qualified specialist.
-This letter must include: the diagnosis, a summary of the testing process and results; and concrete recommendations regarding accommodations to facilitate the student's successful completion of the program of study, including academic coursework and the Clinical Practicum.

-3. In the event that a student determines that an evaluation for learning difference is necessary and has made the decision to pursue testing, a leave of absence may be suggested.
+The letter must be from a qualified professional placed on letterhead and with a signature.
+Emails will not be accepted.
+This letter must include: the diagnosis, a summary of the testing process and results; and concrete recommendations regarding accommodations to facilitate the student's successful completion of the program of study, including academic coursework and the Clinical Practicum. - 3.
+In the event that a student determines that an evaluation for learning difference is necessary and has made the decision to pursue testing, a leave of absence may be suggested.
 Frequently, the testing and evaluation process is lengthy and can interfere with a student's timely progress in the program.